 - extended braking distance on wet roads by several metres (width of two pedestrian crossings),

 - delayed and less precise reactions of the car,

 - risk of over- or understeering of the vehicle,

 - more difficult parking manoeuvres (especially in cars without power steering),

 - a higher chance of the tyre blowing out as the sidewall becomes damaged,

 - increased risk of punctures or other tyre damage as more of the tyre makes contact with the road surface

 - faster wear of steering components.

-Cracking and bulging Tyre Problem
+Bulging Tyre Problem

-This usually comes from hitting a pothole, curb, or debris.
-Under-inflation and over-inflation put tires at a greater risk of damage from impacts.
-Also the rubber on the outside of the tyre is made up of lots of polymers that are knitted together to form molecules.
+The rubber on the outside of the tyre is made up of lots of polymers that are knitted together to form molecules.
 Tyre cracking is caused by these bonds breaking down.
 Causes for this can be: